Which are the best matched betting bank accounts and other payment methods to use in 2019?

 As you’d expect, the banks perform a lot of checks before approving mortgages and sometimes they can be quite stringent.

-Whilst matched betting will not affect your credit rating, some banks may look grudgingly at a history of betting.
+Whilst matched betting and betting in general will not affect your credit rating, some banks may look grudgingly at a history of betting.

-As to which are the best bank accounts for matched betting, I think they’re all much of a muchness.
+So which are the best bank accounts for matched betting?

 Another popular payment method in the modern world of online gambling, major EWallets include NETeller, Skrill, Entropay, Paysafecard and PayPal.